-All people who work in any area of church involving Children and/or adults at risk will be required to receive a copy of the Policy and agree to abide by its procedures before they commence their work/volunteering.
+All people who work in any area of church involving Children and/or adults at risk will be directed to read the Policy and agree to abide by its procedures before they commence their work/volunteering.
 Failure to do so will disqualify the person from any form of contact or work with the Children or adults at risk.